Wake Up Democrats!

 This generation grew up with reminders of the threat of nuclear annihilation in the Sunday papers, radio and television.

 They were subjected to surprise “duck and cover” drills.
 These were a useless exercise in cowering under a school desk when the “Big One” hits, and they did it all without grief counselors.

 Granted, there was that whole bay of pigs fiasco, but every President, on both sides, and in the center has his “Homer Simpson moments.”
 And he should have known to stop throwing lives at an enemy we would never conquer by ‘conventional’ [WWII style] warfare.
 (Viet-Nam)

 The children of that (my) generation grew up fast.
-They were hammered daily with uncut, uncensored photographs of some of the most cruel and gory acts that could be imagined in magazines, newspapers and on the living room television.
+They were hammered daily with uncut, uncensored photographs of some of the cruelest and gory acts that could be imagined in magazines, newspapers, and on the living room television.

 These images were fresh in their minds when their draft number came up in what they knew they were in a lottery for their life.

 John Fitzgerald Kennedy, a person who could not be elected today, stared down the only other nuclear superpower on the planet, and made them blink.JFK also issued a challenge that rings true to this day, but which has since been echoed only in reverse.